 When should you use a cash advance loan?

-Twelve million Americans use cash advance loans each year, and these are popular for several reasons.
-Payday loans are easy to get, since usually anyone with an income, a valid ID, and a checking account can qualify.
+Nevertheless, the truth is that twelve million Americans use cash advance loans each year.
+They are popular for several reasons.
+Cash advance loans are easy to get, since usually anyone with an income, a valid ID, and a checking account can qualify.
 These are also a popular choice for borrowers with bad credit, as these loans don’t require a credit check.

-The biggest benefit to cash advance loans is that they provide fast cash in emergency situations.
-A recent Federal Reserve report indicated that almost half of Americans wouldn’t be able to meet a $400 emergency expense with savings.
+The biggest benefit of cash advance loans is that they provide fast cash in emergencies.
+A recent Federal Reserve report indicated that almost half of Americans couldn’t afford a $400 emergency expense with savings.
 So, if a car repair, medical bill, or home repair hits and you don’t have money in the bank to cover the cost, a payday loan is one option.

 The costs associated with a cash advance loan

-What many people fail to realize is that payday loans are likely the most expensive option for borrowing money on the market.
+Many people fail to realize that payday loans are the most expensive option for borrowing money on the market.
 The typical rate on a storefront cash advance loan is $15 for every $100 borrowed.
 (Source) On the surface, this doesn’t seem like a lot, but the annual percentage rate (APR) for that two-week loan of $100 comes out at 391%.

 In most cases, the APRs for payday loans can be anywhere from 400% to as high as 5,000%.
 While state laws have tried to put caps on these with what are called “usury laws,” many lenders have found loopholes.
 Some states, such as New York, no longer allow payday lending at all.

-Nevertheless, cash advance loans are still useful as short-term loans in emergency situations.
+Nevertheless, cash advance loans are still useful as short-term loans in emergencies.